ufal/UMR/doc/quantity.md

 In more detail, they discuss quantitative concepts in [Part 3-2-2-5](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-2-5-quantification).

+However, `:quant` is used as a relation, as discussed below

 For quantification, the following relations and attributes are available:
 - `:quant` (role) ... as a basic keyword,
 - `:ord` (role) ... for ordinals, with obligatory o/ordinal-entity as its daughter complemented with the `:value` relation.